Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: The class of Distributed Runtime Verifiable ( ) Implementations

 \subsection{The class $\RV$}

 Let $\m{A}$ be \emph{any} implementation.
-We already have seen that it is impossible to verify whether $\m{A}$ is linearizable with respect to some sequential objects.
-As anticipated, we will see however that $\m{A}$ can be \emph{indirectly} verified through an implementation $\m{A}^*$ that can be easily obtained from~$\m{A}$.
-The implementation $\m{A}^*$ appears in Figure~\ref{figure-A-star}, which assumes in Line~\ref{N05} that the content of all entries of a shared array can be \emph{atomically} read with a \Snap operation~\cite{AADGMS93}.
-It is known that the atomic \Snap operation can be wait-free linearizable implemented using only \R/\W base operations, e.g.~\cite{AADGMS93, IC94}.
-Thus, the step in Line~\ref{N05} can be assumed to be wait-free and atomic, due to the modular properties of linearizability~\cite{HW90, SHP21}.
+We already have seen that it is impossible to runtime verify linearizability of $\m{A}$ with respect to some sequential objects.
+We will now see that $\m{A}$ can be \emph{indirectly} verified through an implementation $\m{A}^*$ that can be easily obtained from~$\m{A}$.
+The implementation~$\m{A}^*$ appears in Figure~\ref{figure-A-star}, in which processes communicate though a linearizable snapshot object.

+\begin{definition}[The snapshot object~\cite{AADGMS93}] {\emph{Snapshot} is a sequential object whose state is a shared array $MEM$ with $n$ entries, one per process, that can be modified through two operations: $\Snap()$ that returns an $n$-array with the content of all entries of $MEM$, and $\W(v)$ that writes~$v$ in $MEM[i]$, where $i$ is the index of the process that invokes the operation.\footnote{Recall that the index of $p_i$ is $i$.} The initial state of the snapshot object~is~$[\emptyset, \hdots, \emptyset]$.} \end{definition}

+There are wait-free linearizable snapshot implementations that use only \R/\W base objects, e.g.~\cite{AADGMS93, IC94}.
+Thus, the steps in Lines~\ref{N02} and~\ref{N05} can be assumed to be atomic, due to the modular properties of linearizability~\cite{HW90, SHP21}.
+In the step complexity analysis in this section and the next one, we consider the implementation in~\cite{IC94}, whose step complexity is $O(n)$. {There have been proposed snapshot implementations whose theoretical step complexity is worse but with good performance in real-world system (e.g.~\cite{WBBFRS21})}.

-In $\m{A}^*$, every process $p_i$ simply announces in a shared memory the next high-level operation~$\op_i$ it wants to execute, then obtains a response for $\op_i$ using $\m{A}$, atomically reads all operations that have been announced so far in the shared memory, storing them all together in a set $\lambda_i$, and finally returns the set together with the response obtained from $\m{A}$.
+In $\m{A}^*$, every process $p_i$ simply announces in a shared memory the next high-level operation~$\op_i$ it wants to execute, then obtains a response for $\op_i$ using $\m{A}$, atomically reads all operations that have been announced in the snapshot object so far, storing them all together in a (unordered) set~$\lambda_i$, and finally returns the set together with the response obtained from $\m{A}$.
 The set $\lambda_i$ is called the \emph{view} of $(p_i, \op_i)$.
-As we will see, this simple mechanism, the views, succinctly encode an ``sketch'' of $\m{A}$'s and $\m{A}^*$'s current histories, and this sketch is what makes $\m{A}^*$ strongly verifiable.
+As we will see, this simple mechanism, the views, succinctly encode a ``sketch'' of $\m{A}^*$'s current history, and this sketch is what makes $\m{A}^*$ predictively verifiable.